Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Tell your health care provider about all medicines you take and any allergies you may have.
+Tell your healthcare provider about all medicines you take including over-the-counter medicines, herbal supplements, and any allergies you may have, especially to iodine.

 Arrange for a family member or friend to drive you home.

 You may get medicine through an IV (intravenous) line to relax you.
-An injection will numb the site.
-Then the doctor makes a tiny skin cut (incision) near an artery in your groin.
+An injection will numb the site your healthcare provider will use to perform the procedure.
+The site used is generally an artery in the groin although the wrist or arm may be used.
+The healthcare provider makes a tiny skin cut (incision) near an artery in your groin.

-Your doctor puts a thin tube (catheter) through the incision.
-He or she then threads the catheter into an artery while looking at a video monitor.
+Your healthcare provider puts a thin, flexible tube (catheter) through the incision.
+He or she then threads the catheter into the affected artery while using X-ray monitoring.

 Contrast “dye” is injected into the catheter.
 X-rays (angiography) are taken.

 A tiny balloon is pushed through the catheter to the blockage.
-Your doctor inflates and deflates the balloon a few times.
+Your healthcare provider inflates and deflates the balloon a few times.
 This compresses the plaque.
 A small metal or mesh tube (stent) may be put in the artery to help keep it open.
 The balloon and catheter are then taken out.

 You’ll be taken to a recovery area.
-Pressure is put on the insertion site for about 15 minutes.
-Your doctor or nurse will tell you how long to lie down and keep the insertion site still.
+Pressure is put on the insertion site for about 30 to 45 minutes.
+Your healthcare provider will tell you how long to lie down and keep the insertion site still.
 You will go home that day or spend the night in the facility.
-You will be told what to do when you go home.
+You will be given aftercare instructions for when you go home.

 You notice a lump or bleeding at the site where the catheter was inserted